Debangshu19/YATRA/README.md

-Uber Clone Application
+YATRA Application

 Overview

-This project is an Uber Clone application that replicates the basic functionality of ride-hailing platforms.
+This project is an application that replicates the basic functionality of ride-hailing platforms.
 The application is built using modern web development technologies to provide a seamless user experience.
 The key features include user authentication, real-time ride booking, location-based services, and payment integration.

 Features